javilonso/TFG-2021-CocheRobot/README.md

-# TFG Javier Alonso Mencia [2020-2021]
+# Degree Final Project - Javier Alonso Mencia [2020-2021]
-## Robot para Localización de Objetos mediante Visión basada en _Deep Learning_
+## Robot for Object Detection by using Vision based on Deep Learning

-Se ha desarrollado un vehículo robotizado con la capacidad para realizar de manera autónoma tareas de conducción, búsqueda y recogida de objetos específicos, y retorno a una base de estacionamiento.
+A robotic vehicle has been developed with the capability to autonomously perform driving tasks, search and pick up specific objects, and return to a home base.

 <img src="https://github.com/javilonso/TFG-2021-CocheRobot/blob/main/img/main.png" width="1050" height="720" />